-HORT 140 PLANT IDENTIFICATION (3 cr.) - A course in plant identification and landscape uses providing a foundation for a mental inventory of available plant materials in the Immediate area with emphasis placed on materials utilized in commercial and home landscaping.
+HORT 140 PLANT IDENTIFICATION (3 cr.) - A course in plant identification and landscape uses providing a foundation for a mental inventory of available plant materials in the immediate area with emphasis placed on materials utilized in commercial and home landscaping.
 Lecture 3 hours per week.

-HORT 141 HORTICULTURE AND LANDSCAPING I (3 cr.) - Seasonal application of the principles concerning horticulture and landscaping; practical application for home planning and planting; plant taxonomy and desired habitats for acceptable and successful plants for the area; soil testing, fertilizers, Insecticides and fungicides.
-Lecture 3 hours per week.
+HORT 141 HORTICULTURE AND LANDSCAPING I (3 cr.) - Seasonal application of the principles concerning horticulture and landscaping, practical appli-cation for home planning and planting; plant taxonomy and desired habitats for acceptable and successful plants for the area; soil testing, fertilizers, insecticides and fungicides.
+Lecture 3 hours per week production requirements, environmental control and management, and cultural techniques affecting production of pot plants and cut flowers.
+Lecture 2 hours, Laboratory 2 hours, Total 4 hours per week.